This article is written based on a group discussion on a Facebook page.

-My objective of posting this article, just to tell you that it is not a good idea to guess garment SAM.
-You will not get the correct SAM if you try to establish it seeing a garment sample.
+It is not a good idea to estimate a garment SAM based on the image.
+You will not get the correct SAM if you try to establish it by seeing a garment sample.
 Instead, it will mislead you.

-My objective of posting this article, just to tell you that it is not a good idea to guess garment SAM.
-You will not get the correct SAM if you try to establish it seeing a garment sample.
+It is not a good idea to estimate a garment SAM based on the image.
+You will not get the correct SAM if you try to establish it by seeing a garment sample.
 Instead, it will mislead you.

-In case you have already made the same garment and know the garment details, you probably give correct SAM by seeing an image (front, back and components).
+If you have already made the same garment and know the garment details, you may give the correct SAM by seeing an image (front, back, and components).

-You can give estimated SAM data, but you need to know all process, need to see all seams clearly, stitch type and machine that could be used for seams.
-Length of the seam need be considered for estimating SAM.
-SAM depends on many other parameters like workstation layout, allowances added.
+You can give estimated SAM data, but you need to know all processes, you need to see seams clearly, stitch type, and machine that could be used for seams.
+The seam length must be considered for calculating operation SAM.
+Operation SAM depends on many other parameters like workstation layout, and allowances added.

-In case you have already made the same garment and know the garment details, you probably give correct SAM by seeing an image (front, back and components).
+If you have already made the same garment and know the garment details, you may give the correct SAM by seeing an image (front, back, and components).

 SAM of the garment